joshrest/academic-kickstart/content/authors/Wensheng-Liu/_index.md

 ---
 # Display name
-title: Mariana Rius
+title: Wensheng Liu

 # Username (this should match the folder name)
 authors:
-- Mariana-Rius
+- Wensheng-Liu

 # Is this the primary user of the site?
 superuser: false